 Bringing people along on the journey isn’t merely about communication milestones and work done to date.
 It’s an inclusive process that involves collaboration and co-designing to achieve a beneficial outcome.
 An outcome that has purpose and relevance for everyone involved.

 This post is part of the ‘Change doesn’t have to suck’ series which highlights the positive attributes change can bring to our lives, in the communities we live and work in and the world!
-We discussed change at Aged Care industry events including ACSA, Eden in OZ/NZ and LASA National Congress.
-See where we are speaking or attending next by visiting our Events page See you there! #CDHTS #MakingAgedCareBetter
+We discuss change at Aged Care industry events.
+See where we are speaking or attending next by visiting our Events page See you there! #MakingAgedCareBetter

 For more information about:

 The only rostering system co-designed with Aged Care: MIRUS WORKFORCE MANAGEMENT and